fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Lists
 - How is list created?
-- How to add/change/delete element(s) from list?
+- How to add/change/delete element(s) from a list?
 - How to find out list's length?
 - What is list comprehension?
 - What is list packing and unpacking?